 OAKS AND WILDLIFE

-Native Oregon White (Quercus garryana) and California Black (Quercus kelloggii) woodlands support the highest diversity of wildlife in western Oregon, with over 300 species of birds, mammals, reptiles, and amphibians depending on these habitats at some stage in their life cycle.
+Native Oregon white oak (Quercus garryana) and California black oak (Quercus kelloggii) woodlands support the highest diversity of wildlife in western Oregon, with over 300 species of birds, mammals, reptiles, and amphibians depending on these habitats at some stage in their life cycle.
 Oak-dominated communities are able to sustain such an abundance of wildlife primarily because they produce acorns, a high quality and readily available food supply.
 In addition to their overall species richness, the oak woodlands of Sampson Creek are significant because they sustain numerous declining and at-risk species, such as the Southern Oregon Buttercup, Western Meadowlark, Lewis’s Woodpecker, California Mountain Kingsnake, and Roosevelt Elk.

 AN IMPERILED ECOSYSTEM